-Three models were evaluated for this year's stock assessment (Model 1, Model 2A, and Model 2B).
-All three models are configured with a survey catchability of 1.0, a stock recruitment steepness parameter centered on 0.7 with a CV of 0.2 as a (normal) prior distribution and sigma r of 0.6.
-The data configuration for the three models differ in that Model 1 contains only survey data from the NRA area west of 174° W longitude and Model 2A and Model 2B contain survey data from the entire NRA region.
-Model 2A and Model 2B differ in that natural mortality is set at 3.0 in Model 2A, but is estimated within Model 2B with a prior of 0.3 and CV of 0.2.
-Models 1 and 2A have the same parameterization as Models 1 and 2 in the 2005 Aleutian Islands pollock stock assessment with the addition of the 2006 survey biomass estimate and the 2006 AICASS catch-at-age estimates.
+Four models were evaluated for this year's stock assessment (Model 1, Model 2A, Model 2B, and Model 2C).
+All four models are configured with a survey catchability of 1.0, a stock recruitment steepness parameter centered on 0.7 with a CV of 0.2 as a (normal) prior distribution and sigma r of 0.6.
+The data configuration for the four models differ in that Model 1 contains only survey data from the NRA area west of 174° W longitude, and Models 2A, 2B, and 2C contain survey data from the entire NRA region.
+Model 2A differs from Model 2B and Model 2C in that natural mortality is set at 2.0 in Model 2A, but is estimated within Model 2B and Model 2C with a prior of 0.3 and CV of 0.2.
+Models 1, 2A, and 2B have the same parameterization as Models 1, 2A, and 2B in the 2006 Aleutian Islands pollock stock assessment, with the addition of the 2007 catch data and 2006 AI bottom trawl survey catch-at-age estimates.
+Model 2C is the same as Model 2b except the recruitment was modeled using data from 1978-2007.

 Relative differences in model fits are shown in Table 1A.19 and key results are presented in Table 1A.20.
-By including the survey biomass from the area east of 174°W Model 2A and 2B show a marked improvement in fit from Model 1 based on lowest quasi-likelihood.
-This is primarily due to a better fit to the survey index, but Models 2A and 2B provide a better fit to all of the data components.
-A better fit to the survey index by Models 2A and 2B can be attributed to the lower intra-annual variability in the NRA-wide biomass estimate with a much smoother trend which allows for a better fit to the model.
-The results from the 2004 and 2006 summer bottom trawl surveys are not consistent with the assumed stock delineation proposed in Model 1, and more analyses need to be conducted to determine a tenable stock delineation.
-Including an internal estimate of natural mortality in Model 2B improves the model fit over Model 2A.
-In particular Model 2B provides an improved fit to the age composition data for both the survey and fishery.
+By including the survey biomass from the area east of 174°W Models 2A, 2B, and 2C show a marked improvement in fit relative to Model 1, based on lowest quasi-likelihood.
+This is primarily due to a better fit to the survey index, but Models 2A, 2B, and 2C provide a better fit to all of the data components.
+A better fit to the survey index by Models 2A, 2B, and 2C can be attributed to the lower intra-annual variability in the NRA-wide biomass estimates with a much smoother trend which allows for a better fit to the model.
+The results from the 2004 and 2006 summer bottom trawl surveys are not consistent with the assumed stock delineation proposed in Model 1, and futher analyses are needed to determine a tenable stock delineation.
+Model 2B estimates natural mortality internally which improves the model fit over Model 2A.
+In particular, Model 2B provides an improved fit to the age composition data for both the survey and fishery.
+Modeling recruitment from 1978-2007 in Model 2C degrades the overall fit to the catch-at-age data.